jiho283/ProPerSim/README.md

 # ProPerSim: Developing Proactive and Personalized AI Assistants through User-Assistant Simulation

+This is the official repository for ProPerSim, accepted at ICLR 2026.
+You can read the paper here: [link](https://arxiv.org/abs/2509.21730)

 ## Setting Up the Environment
 To set up your environment, you will need to generate a `utils.py` file that contains your OpenAI, Google API keys and download the necessary packages.